Mortgage Guidelines for Remote Workers in 2025: How to Qualify for a Home Loan

 A: Yes, like any homebuyer, remote workers need a down payment.
 Most lenders require 3% to 5% for conventional loans, but you may qualify for FHA loans with as little as 3.5% down.
 The mortgage guidelines for remote workers ensure the process is similar to that of other borrowers.

-This blog about “Simple Mortgage Guidelines for Remote Workers in 2024” was updated on October 11th, 2024.
+This blog about “Simple Mortgage Guidelines for Remote Workers” was updated on April 17th, 2024.